Jaguar XE review - Engines, performance and drive

 In this review

-- 2Engines, performance and drive - currently readingGreat to drive and very comfortable; despite a narrow engine choice there should be something for everyone here
+- 2Engines, performance and drive - currently readingGreat to drive and very comfortable, but a limited engine choice will put some people off

 - 3MPG, CO2 and Running CostsOverall the XE is a very cost-effective executive saloon to buy and run